SITE MENU

 2 bedrooms (1 double and 1 twin).

-Bathroom with shower over bath.
+Bathroom with electric shower over a bath.

 Large open-plan living area which looks down on the bay and beach, just yards away.